Estimate Time9 min

 3. Consider reviewing investments at least annually and rebalancing as needed

 Big shifts in the market can throw your plan off its track.
 For instance, if you had a portfolio with about 60% stocks and about 40% bonds in January 2020, the portfolio would have been closer to 52% stocks by the end of March 2020.
 That might mean your portfolio has less growth potential than planned.
-Rebalancing back to your investment mix can help ensure that your plan stays on target with your long-term asset allocation.
+Rebalancing your investment mix can help ensure that your plan stays on target with your long-term asset allocation.

 As a general rule, Fidelity suggests rebalancing if your mix of stocks, bonds, and cash veers more than 5%–10% from its target weight in your portfolio, resulting in more or less risk than your plan calls for.
 It can also be a good idea to evaluate your investment mix if your life goals change.